Representative Action Selection for Large Action Space Bandit Families: Conclusions and Future Work

-Fourth, Sections~\ref{app:diameter}-\ref{app:orthogonal-basis} include additional examples and a numerical study of Algorithm~\ref{alg:smallvertices}.
-This part features a low-dimensional ($n=3$) action space on the unit sphere to investigate the effect of cluster diameter on expected regret, in line with Theorem~\ref{thm:geometric-bounds}.
-It also studies two extensions of the varying dependence structure of actions introduced in the main body: \begin{itemize} \item Nonstationary dependence over the action space: Using a nonstationary Gibbs kernel, where the kernel value depends not only on the difference between two inputs $a, a'$ but also on the location of $a$. \item Limiting case: The collection of expected outcomes $\{\mu_a\}_{a\in\mathcal{A}_{\full}}$ becomes i.i.d. \end{itemize}
+\item Sections~\ref{app:diameter}-\ref{sec:gibbs} include additional examples and a numerical study of Algorithm~\ref{alg:smallvertices}.
+Two settings are explored: \begin{itemize} \item A low-dimensional ($n=3$) action space on the unit sphere, investigating the effect of cluster diameter on expected regret in line with Theorem~\ref{thm:geometric-bounds}. \item Nonstationary dependence over the action space via a nonstationary Gibbs kernel, where the kernel value depends not only on the difference $a - a'$ but also on the location of $a$ itself. \end{itemize}